-If we’re measuring land mass, Jacksonville is the largest metropolitan area in the entire United States.
-The downtown area is jumping with art, culture, and good restaurants while surrounding neighborhoods have diverse and aesthetic charms.
+Jacksonville is jumping with art, culture, and good restaurants while surrounding neighborhoods have diverse and aesthetic charms.
 And don’t forget—there’s also the beach.

 If you’re on a fixed income or prefer to pinch pennies so you can splurge in big ways, Jacksonville is an easy place to stay on a budget.
-The cost of living is at least two percent lower than the national average, and it’s a full 10 percent lower than what it is in Miami.
-There’s no state income tax in Florida, and that means you keep more of your money.
+The cost of living is lower than the national average and much lower than Miami.
+There’s no state income tax in Florida, allowing you to keep more of your money.

 Everything from gas to food is a little less expensive than in other cities across the country, and housing is also more affordable.
-Total housing costs in Jacksonville are around $184,508, compared to the national median of $222,408.
+The median home cost in Jacksonville is about $232,000, compared to the national median of $295,000.
 With a lower cost of living, residents enjoy less stress, more sunshine, and a higher quality of life.

 The outdoors is the best place to be when you’re retired in Jacksonville.
 Less than half an hour from downtown is Jacksonville Beach.
 There’s plenty of coastline for sunbathing, surfing, fishing, swimming, and snorkeling.
 For a special beach and nature experience, there’s Big Talbot Island State Park, a unique habitat of forests, trails, and shoreline.
 Bring your camera.
 Historic sites also abound, including Kingsley Plantation and the remains of a Spanish mission as well as parks, museums, gardens, and theaters.